-In a final part of the investigation, the basalt and the Rhen.
-Alluv. aggregates in sizes of 0/6 mm and 0/8 mm were combined with emulsions EM 1, EM 2, and EM 3 in order to see the influence of different emulsions on the interlayer bond properties.
+In a final part of the investigation, the basalt and the Rhenish alluvium aggregates in sizes of 0/6mm and 0/8mm were combined with emulsions EM 1, EM 2 and EM 3 in order to see the influence of different emulsions on the interlayer bond properties.
 Here, the microsurfacing was applied on concrete bottom layers.
-The results are visible in figure 8A, however, partially displaying remarkable scatter, particularly for EM2 in case of quartz sandstone 0/8, in which for operational reasons, only two clearly different test results could be produced.
-Hence, the significance of this special point must be considered low.
-Nevertheless, when looking at all results, emulsion EM 2 generally shows the highest maximum shear forces, whereas the best significant combination with regard to maximum shear forces appear to be basalt 0/8 together with emulsion EM 2.
+The results are visible in figure 8A, however, partly displaying remarkable scatter, in particular for EM2 in case of quartz sandstone 0/8, where for operational reasons, only two clearly different test results could be produced.
+Hence, the significance of this special point must be considered low. nevertheless, when looking at all results, emulsion EM 2 generally shows the highest maximum shear forces, while the best significant combination in regard to maximum shear forces appear to be basalt 0/8 together with emulsion EM 2.
 This is also visible (marked 0/8+EM2) in the summary of all mean values for concrete and SMA.
-Generally, EM2 produced higher shear forces in comparison with the microsurfacings with the other emulsions.
-This is also true for specimens on SMA, which showed highest max shear forces due to the roughness of the interlayer.
+Generally, EM2 produced higher shear forces in comparison to the microsurfacings with the other emulsions.
+This is also true for specimens on SMA which showed highest max shear forces due to the roughness of the interlayer.